tvdboom/ATOM/docs_sources/user_guide/training.md

 estimator's hyperparameters before training it.
 ATOM provides [hyperparameter tuning](https://en.wikipedia.org/wiki/Hyperparameter_optimization) using a [bayesian optimization](https://en.wikipedia.org/wiki/Bayesian_optimization#:~:text=Bayesian%20optimization%20is%20a%20sequential,expensive%2Dto%2Devaluate%20functions.)
-(BO) approach implemented with [skopt](https://scikit-optimize.github.io/stable/).
+(BO) approach implemented with [scikit-optimize](https://scikit-optimize.github.io/stable/).
 The BO is optimized on the first metric provided with the `metric` parameter.
-Each step is either computed by cross-validation on the complete training set or by randomly splitting the training set every iteration into a (sub) training set and a validation set.
-This process can create some minimum data leakage towards specific parameters, but it ensures maximal use of the provided data.
+Each step is either computed by cross-validation on the complete training set or by randomly splitting the training set every iteration into a (sub) training and validation set.
+This process can create some minimum data leakage towards specific parameters (since the estimator is evaluated on data that is used to train the next estimator), but it ensures maximal use of the provided data.
 However, the leakage is not present in the independent test set, thus the final score of every model is unbiased.
 Note that, if the dataset is relatively small, the BO's best score can consistently be lower than the final score on the test set due to the considerable fewer instances on which it is trained.

 There are many possibilities to tune the BO to your liking.
 Use `n_calls` and `n_initial_points` to determine the number of iterations